browserify/wzrd.in/README.md

 }
 ```

-"options" is where you get to set "debug" and "standalone".
-Usually, in this
+"options" is where you get to set "debug", "standalone", and "fullPaths".
-case, you'll probably only really care about debug.
-If you don't define
+Usually, in this case, you'll probably only really care about debug.
+If you
-"options", this will default to `{ "debug": false, "standalone": false }`.
+don't define "options", it will default to
-"dependencies" is an npm-style deps hash.
+`{ "debug": false, "standalone": false, "fullPaths": false }`.

 What you get in return looks something like this: